cireneirbo/password-maker/README.md

 # password-maker
-A program that creates a strong password for the user based on several user inputs.
+A website that creates a strong password for the user based on several user inputs.